Wisłok Wielki: History

-Part of the post-war Polish-Soviet resettlement campaign, Wisłok Wielki was destroyed 1946–1947 and the indigenous Lemko population cleansed in the joint Polish-Soviet effort "exchange of populations" agreement.
+Part of the post-war Polish-Soviet resettlement campaign, Wisłok Wielki was destroyed 1946–1947 and the indigenous population cleansed in the joint Polish-Soviet effort "exchange of populations" agreement.
 This was ethnic cleansing of all Ukrainians from Poland.
 A majority of the inhabitants were deported to the Ukrainian Soviet Socialist Republic.
-Others who remained were subsequently deported to counties along Poland's Baltic coast, especially in the newly acquired former German territories in northwestern Poland, during the so-called Akcja Wisła organized by Polish communist authorities.
+Others who remained were subsequently deported to counties along Poland's Baltic coast, especially in the newly acquired former German territories in northwestern Poland, during Operation Vistula.

-During the mid-1950s, large investments in the State Farms (communal farms DG) were made in Wisłok Wielki.
+During the mid-1950s, large investments in the State Farms were made in Wisłok Wielki.
 Major improvements in local communications and infrastructure were also undertaken.
 The Byzantine-styled village church in Lower Wisłok Wielki, originally built in 1785, was destroyed in 1946, although the remnants of a cemetery are still visible.
 The ecclesiastical structure in Upper Wisłok Wielki, on the other hand, has survived.